 The Michigan Paralyzed Veterans of America (MPVA) is one of 34 chapters of the Washington, D.C.-based Paralyzed Veterans of America (PVA).
-As a congressionally chartered veterans service organization, the MPVA has been assisting veterans with spinal-cord injuries and disease, including Multiple Sclerosis, and ALS (Amyotrophic Lateral Sclerosis, better known as Lou Gehrig’s Disease) in Michigan since 1961.
+As a veterans service organization, the MPVA has been assisting veterans with spinal-cord injuries and disease, including Multiple Sclerosis, and ALS (Amyotrophic Lateral Sclerosis, better known as Lou Gehrig’s Disease) in Michigan since 1961.

 Government Relations and Advocacy